-1-302 General Rules for Establishing Cognizance and Accepting or Rejecting Non-DoD Requests a.
+1-302 General Rules for Establishing Cognizance and Accepting or Rejecting Non-DoD Requests

+- a.
 Federal agencies are required to establish audit cross-servicing arrangements when doing so is in the best interest of the Federal Government and the organization being audited.
 Normally, the agency with the predominant financial interest should arrange for all audits at an organization.
 Department of Defense implementing guidance is provided by DoDI 7600.02, "Audit Policies."
-Thereunder, contract audit services may be provided to other Federal agencies upon request, with reimbursement at cost, as prescribed by the Under Secretary of Defense (Comptroller).
+Thereunder, contract audit services may be provided to other Federal agencies upon request, with reimbursement at cost, as prescribed by the Under Secretary of Defense (Comptroller). - b.

-b.
 Cross-servicing arrangements have been made through memorandums of understanding (MOU) with various non-DoD agencies under the OMB criteria and DoD implementing guidance.

-c.
+- c.
 There are many Federal agencies with which DCAA has not established MOUs or had any contact concerning audit cognizance.
-Should DCAA auditors become aware of contract audit effort being performed by or on behalf of other Federal entities at contractor locations where DCAA is the cognizant contract audit agency, they should advise DCAA Headquarters, Attention: OWD, through their regional offices.

-d.
-Any non-DoD agency request concerning a change in audit cognizance or related matters should be addressed to DCAA Headquarters, Attention: OWD.
+Should DCAA auditors become aware of contract audit effort being performed by or on behalf of other Federal entities at contractor locations where DCAA is the cognizant contract audit agency, they should advise DCAA Headquarters, Attention: OWD, through their regional offices. - d.
+Any non-DoD agency request concerning a change in audit cognizance or related matters should be addressed to DCAA Headquarters, Attention: OWD. - e.

-e.
 DCAA is responsible for determining the scope of audit, including the manner and level of effort necessary to provide complete contract audit coverage at a contractor location.
 The Contract Audit Manual will be the determining guide for the conduct of audits.
 Complete contract audit coverage may include examinations of internal controls and of contractor accounting and financial management systems considered necessary to satisfy government auditing standards, as incorporated in Comptroller General of the United States "Government Auditing Standards," (Yellow Book).
-When possible, auditors should be responsive to any additional coverage suggested by the requesting agency.
+When possible, auditors should be responsive to any additional coverage suggested by the requesting agency. - - g.
+Audit reports will be addressed in the manner prescribed in 10-210.7. - h.

-f.
-Audit working papers prepared during the course of audits for Federal agencies are the property of DCAA and will generally remain in the possession of the auditor.
-However, working papers can be discussed and may be made available for review by properly authorized procurement and other representatives of the Federal agencies for which the audit services were performed.
-If audit cognizance is transferred from DoD to another Federal agency, and audit files are requested to be released, the FAO should coordinate with Headquarters PAS through their Regional/CAD office to ensure the instructions contained in DCAAM 5015.1 Chapter 4, paragraph B.3, are followed.

-g.
-Audit reports will be addressed in the manner prescribed in 10-210.7.

-h.
 The auditor's responsibility for attending negotiation conferences requested by non-Defense procurement officials is essentially the same as that outlined in 15-400 for Defense procurement officials.
 The auditor will also be responsive to inquiries and personal visits from representatives of non-Defense agencies concerning the status and performance of requested audits.
 The objectives of such personal visits should be to seek information and to discuss mutual problems.
-They are not to be used to supervise and/or evaluate the performance of the audit.

-i.
-Responsibility for follow-up of DCAA audit recommendations and reviews of program results remain with the non-DoD agencies for which audit services are performed.
+They are not to be used to supervise and/or evaluate the performance of the audit. - i.
+Responsibility for follow-up of DCAA audit recommendations and reviews of program results remain with the non-DoD agencies for which audit services are performed. - j.

-j.
 Field activities will prepare reimbursable billings in accordance with the requirements of the DMIS User Guide.